architecture-building-systems/CityEnergyAnalyst/docs/how-to-use-github.rst

 ----------------------------
 If you're happy with your contribution to CEA, it's ready to merge with the master branch, also known as a pull request!

-1. Open the `remote repository <https://github.com/architecture-building-systems/CityEnergyAnalyst>`_ in your browser.
+1. Open the `remote repository <https://github.com/architecture-building-systems/CityEnergyAnalyst>`_
+in your browser OR in Github Desktop under `branch <https://help.github.com/desktop/guides/contributing-to-projects/creating-a-pull-request/>`_.

-2. Click the ``pull requests`` tab.
+2. If you're using your browser click the ``pull requests`` tab.
 3. Select ``New Pull Request``.

 .. image:: pullrequest1.png